 Travel training teaches children and young people with SEND who may need additional support to make journeys using public transport safely and confidently on their own.

 Travel training can involve:

-Tips for travelling independently
+Tips for traveling independently

 Visit the place you are going to beforehand, so you are familiar with the route and area

-Print out your chosen route, highlight bus numbers or the name or place of where you are going and do the same with the return journey (It is very easy to get transport going in the wrong direction).
+Print out your chosen route, highlight bus numbers or the name or place of where you are going, and do the same with the return journey (It is very easy to get transport going in the wrong direction).

 You can count the number of stops from getting on, to arriving at your destination, looking out for unusual landmarks (maybe take a photo).